9 THINGS WE LEARNT FROM TEDX BRIGHTON THIS YEAR

 If this will be the future of the internet, economy and democracy, the needs of women and marginalised groups must be considered and education must be equal – or we’re at risk of taking a giant step backwards.

-We live in a time where BLM and Trans lives matter movements are ever growing, so it’s ever more important for people to understand how to be a good ally.
+We live in a time where BLM and Trans lives matter movements are ever growing, so it’s ever more important for people to understand how to be a true ally.

 Kaia Allen Bevan, advocate for Anti-Racism, spoke to us about the volatility of Reactive Allyship and the importance of its Proactive counterpart.
-Luckily for us, she also explained what that means.
+Luckily for us, she also explained what that means in a digestible format.

 Is a quick reaction to a situation, with a long lasting impact that relies on feelings of guilt or fear.